 The Residence Hall fee covers occupancy while classes are in session, excluding recess periods.
 Detailed information regarding room rates can be found on the Residential Life website.

 All students living in undergraduate residences are required to pay for one of the resident meal plans offered by Dining Services.
 The cost will be determined by which plan is chosen.
 Refer to the Dining Services website to see the current plans.
-Meal plans are in effect the Friday evening of move-in weekend (Convocation Dinner) for first year students and families.
+Meal plans are in effect the Friday evening of move-in weekend (Convocation Dinner) for first year students.
 All returning students’ plans begin with lunch on Saturday of move-in weekend.
 Then, meals are available seven days per week while classes are in session through finals week.
 Students should consult the Dining Services website, UCuisine, or the individual dining centers for variations to this basic schedule.

 Commuters can purchase blocks of meals or meal plan points.
 In addition, they are welcome on an a la carte basis using cash or ‘Husky Bucks’ at retail outlets in several locations throughout campus and the Student Union.